Daniel-KM/Omeka-S-module-Contribute/README.md

   module Blocks Disposition.
 - After submission, the admin can go to the resource page of the edited items and apply changes, or decline them.
 A page lists all contributions too.
-  Contribution can be marked as reviewed and token can be made expired.
+  Contribution can be marked as undertaken and validated and token can be made expired.

 TODO